The Ever-Bountiful Literature Review Table

 The Complex Task of Looking for and Keeping Track of Sources

-Many thing are happening when you start looking for sources.
-You put a lot of effort into searching PubMed, Web of Science, Google Scholar, and other search engines.
-As you are doing that you refine your search and screen titles and abstracts.
+Many things are going on simultaneously when you start looking for sources via PubMed, Web of Science, Google Scholar, and other search engines.
+As you are doing that, you refine your search and screen titles and abstracts.
 Then you choose the articles that are most relevant to your task and download PDFs or save them in your Mendeley or Zotero library.

 But what do you do next?
 Maybe you highlight information that you find most intriguing and relevant.
 Maybe you print out your sources and use an actual yellow marker.
 Maybe you take notes.
 Or maybe all that information gets confusing.
 You lose your sense of direction and purpose and struggle to figure out what is most relevant to your assignment.

 This is where the literature review table comes in.
-It’s a great way to start to reassert come control over your material, to sort it, and extract the information most relevant to your task.
+It’s a great way to reassert some control over your material, sort it, and extract the information most relevant to your task.
 Take a look at the template below.
 You can adjust the column headers in whatever way is must useful to your task.

 Table 1: Literature Review Table Template